Home

 A: LipiTk gives you the capability to integrate handwriting recognition of isolated characters or shapes into your applications.
 It does this using a variety of different components targeted at different types of users, e.g.

-• Ready-to-use recognizers for common character sets (e.g.numerals) that you can integrate into your own applications.
+• Ready-to-use recognizers for common character sets that you can integrate into your own applications.
+For example, demonumerals and the Alphanumeric Character Recognizer are part of the Lipi Toolkit download, and additional Lipi Recognizers are available for download.

-• LipitkIDE, an interactive tool for creating a new recognizer for a custom set of shapes with just a few samples (this invisibly integrates the steps of data collection and training).
+• Lipi Designer allows you to create a new recognizer for a custom set of shapes with just a few samples (this invisibly integrates the steps of data collection and training).
 You can then integrate these recognizers into your own applications.

 • Data collection tools for collecting large numbers of samples of a set of characters/shapes, based on TabletPC and other devices.
 You can then use the data to train one of the shape recognition methods provided in the Core Toolkit.